-- Relevant experience – This can be useful to highlight particularly relevant work experience and volunteering.
+- Relevant experience – highlight particularly relevant work experience and volunteering.

-- Professional memberships – For some areas of work, it is useful to list (student) membership of relevant professional bodies.
+- Professional memberships – list membership of relevant professional bodies (for example, IMechE).

 - Academic CVs will also often include a list conferences/posters and publications.

-We do not recommend the use of a personal profile or career objective other than for specific sectors (for example, publishing) or you are applying through a method which does not allow you any additional documentation (eg recruitment agency or website upload).
+We do not recommend the use of a personal profile or career objective other than for specific sectors (for example, publishing) or you are applying through a method which does not allow you any additional documentation (for example, when applying through a recruitment agency).
 A covering letter is a much more effective tool to discuss your career focus, market your skills and link them to the specific opportunity for which you are applying.